 Cons of Sandbags

-Sandbags are indeed lucrative, but they have their downsides.
-Some of them include:
+Sandbags are lucrative but have downsides.
+Some of them include the following:

 - Weight and size: When filled with sand, these bags can be quite heavy, making them difficult to move around.
 If you specifically have large and bulky sandbags, you’ll have trouble storing or moving them.
 And it costs more to deliver those filled sandbags.